Backup and Restore Operations for Reporting Services

 Backing Up the Configuration Files

 Reporting Services uses configuration files to store application settings.
-You should back up the files when you first configure the server and after you deploy any custom extensions.
+You should backup the files when you first configure the server and after you deploy any custom extensions.
 Files to back up include:

-Web.config for the Report Server ASP.NET application
+Web.config for both the Report Server and Report Manager ASP.NET applications

 Machine.config for ASP.NET